juev/awesome-stars/README.md

 ## Go

+- [slackhq/nebula](https://github.com/slackhq/nebula) – A scalable overlay networking tool with a focus on performance, simplicity and security
 - [elliotchance/pie](https://github.com/elliotchance/pie) – 🍕 Enjoy a slice!
 A utility library for dealing with slices and maps that focuses on type safety and performance.
 - [multiformats/multiaddr](https://github.com/multiformats/multiaddr) – Composable and future-proof network addresses
 - [yeqown/go-qrcode](https://github.com/yeqown/go-qrcode) – To help gophers generate QR Codes with customized styles, such as color, block size, block shape, and icon.